vatsalagrawal6991/ChatAPP/README.md

-**************************HOW TO MAKE EXECUTABLE AND RUN PROGRAMME****************************** DO NPM INIT and install all required modules like daemon express socket etc Rest Copy All filesas same
+**************************HOW TO MAKE EXECUTABLE AND RUN PROGRAMME******************************

+ DO NPM INIT and install all required modules like daemon, express, socket etc Rest Copy All files as same
  1) Unzip File at location x
 2) Open Terminal and change directory to that location x
 3) Now enter the command.